A short walk around the town - including views of stunning Dartmoor

 LOOK UP - Wherever you are, looking up is a great way to see unusual features that tell the story of the area.
 Ashburton has a long and interesting past and some of this is revealed by the sights we see.

 Exit the Information Centre, turn left and follow the road around past the Town Hall.
 Turn left and walk up North Street.
 Pass the Victoria Inn on the left.
 Notice the pavement disappears on the right so we advise you keep walking on the pavement on the left.

-When an opening appears in the high stone wall on your right, signposted ‘Terrace Walk’ cross over the road, up the steps, through the kissing gate and into a very steep field known as The Terrace.
-It’s clearly marked.
-A well-trodden path follows up along the contours of the field, paralleling the many other smaller terraces (cattle walks) formed over the centuries by hoofs of cattle and sheep.
-Take advantage of the seats to view the splendidly wooded valley stretching up to the Dartmoor foothills.
+At Crockerton Cottages an opening appears in the high stone wall on your right, signposted ‘Terrace Walk’.
+Cross over the road, up the steps, through the kissing gate and into a very steep field known as The Terraces.
+A clearly defined pat follows the contours of the field, paralleling the many other smaller terraces (cattle walks) formed over the centuries by cattle and sheep.
+Take advantage of the seats to view the splendidly wooded valley stretching to the Dartmoor foothills

 Go through another kissing gate into a tree-lined path.

 The footpath exits into a lane called Higher Roborough Lane.
 Turn right - and walk downhill until you reach East Street.

 For a longer walk through the country lanes turn left and continue this walk at step 15 - Alternate Routes.

 LOOK UP - Across the road you will spot the Golden Lion which stands proud on top of the doorway.

 Turn right at the bottom of the hill taking in the 18th-century water conduit on the corner.